UKIP Calypso: Charts

-"UKIP Calypso" was released on Angel Air Records a UK independent label and Farage put out an appeal for people to make it a number one hit.
-Despite this appeal, the song managed to chart at 44 on the UK Singles Chart.
-This was after it had been shown at 21 in the midweek charts, the drop was attributed by UKIP as a result of "synthetic outrage" from Read withdrawing the song.
-Despite this, it charted at number 1 on the UK Indie Charts on 26 October 2014.
+"UKIP Calypso" was released on Angel Air Records, a UK independent label, and Farage put out an appeal for people to make it a number one hit.
+Despite this, it only managed number 44 on the UK Singles Chart on Sunday 26 October 2014, falling from number 21 in the midweek charts.
+UKIP blamed "synthetic outrage" for Read withdrawing the song from sale earlier that week.
+It charted at number 1 on the UK Indie Charts released on the same day.